Connect a Docker container to your tailnet with Docker Compose

 For more information about Tailscale authentication keys, refer to Auth keys.

-Create and run your container
+Create and run your containers

 1. Create a new file named docker-compose.yml in your project directory and add your configuration instructions in the file.
 The following configuration defines two services.
-One for the Tailscale client and one for nginx web server.
+One for the Tailscale client and one for the nginx web server.

 services: